tyrion/cms-bug/README.md

     ./manage.py runserver

-goto /en/admin and add a new page then try to add the video plugin to the placeholder
+goto /en/admin and add a new page then try to add the "Bug" plugin to the placeholder